mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/memory-and-caching.typ

 #import "../utils/utils.typ": *

-== Interlude: Memory, Caches, and Memory Models
+== Interlude: Memory, Caches, and Consistency Models

 For a processor to perform well, it needs relatively fast access to memory.
 Main memory technologies like _dynamic random access memory_ (DRAM) have high capacities and generally high bandwidths, which is good, but they also have high _latencies_; the time between requesting data and getting the data back.